ikkez/F3-PhpStorm-Snippets/README.md

 The F3 code style uses a very compact alignment.

 To install, copy `codestyles/F3_Codestyle.xml` to your config folder.
+If the `codestyles` directory does not exist, just create it.
 Restart PhpStorm and continue at Preferences > Editor > Code Style

 * set default right margins (columns) to 90 (no exceptions)
 * select F3 Scheme